Introduction

 binary.github

-This action will grab a binary from github and place it in a target directory.
+This action will grab a binary from GitHub and place it in the target directory.

 Key | Type | Optional | Description |